sam-shore/sous-chef/REST-API.md

 ### Authentication

 This API requires an authentication token which is passed in as a query parameter.

-**Note**: This approach to security is only a stop-gap measure for interim usage and will be replaced by a proper obfuscated authentication header in the future.
+As a result, the request must be sent over HTTPS.

 ### Request